juggie/aa-proxy-rs/README.md

 Usage: aa-proxy-rs [OPTIONS]

 Options:
-  -a, --advertise                      BLE advertising -d, --debug                          Enable debug info
-      --hexdump-level <HEXDUMP_LEVEL>  Hex dump level [default: disabled] [possible values: disabled, decrypted-input, raw-input, decrypted-output, raw-output, all]
-      --disable-console-debug          Disable debug level on console, save it only to logfile (helpful for `hexdump-level` option)
-  -l, --legacy                         Enable legacy mode -c, --connect [<CONNECT>]            Auto-connect to saved phone or specified phone MAC address if provided
-      --logfile <LOGFILE>              Log file path [default: /var/log/aa-proxy-rs.log] -s, --stats-interval <SECONDS>       Interval of showing data transfer statistics (0 = disabled) [default: 0] -u, --udc <UDC>                      UDC Controller name -i, --iface <IFACE>                  WLAN / Wi-Fi Hotspot interface [default: wlan0] --hostapd-conf <HOSTAPD_CONF>    hostapd.conf file location [default: /var/run/hostapd.conf] -b, --btalias <BTALIAS>              BLE device name -k, --keepalive                      Keep alive mode: BLE adapter doesn't turn off after successful connection, so that the phone can remain connected (used in special configurations)
-  -t, --timeout-secs <SECONDS>         Data transfer timeout [default: 10] -m, --mitm                           Enable MITM mode (experimental)
-      --dpi <DPI>                      MITM: Force DPI (experimental)
-      --remove-tap-restriction         MITM: remove tap restriction
-      --video-in-motion                MITM: video in motion
-      --disable-media-sink             MITM: Disable media sink
-      --disable-tts-sink               MITM: Disable TTS sink
-      --developer-mode                 MITM: Developer mode -w, --wired [<WIRED>]                Enable wired USB connection with phone (optional VID:PID can be specified, zero is wildcard)
-      --dhu                            Use a Google Android Auto Desktop Head Unit emulator instead of real HU device (will listen on TCP 5277 port)
-  -h, --help                           Print help
+  -c, --config <CONFIG>  Config file path [default: /etc/aa-proxy-rs/config.toml] -h, --help             Print help
   -V, --version          Print version
 ```

+## Configuration
+Default startup config file is [config.toml](https://github.com/manio/aa-proxy-rs/blob/main/contrib/config.toml).

-Most options are self explanatory, but these needs some more attention:<br>
+Configuration options are documented in comments, but these needs some more attention:<br>
-- `-l, --legacy`<br>
+- `legacy`<br>
 Original `aawgd` is using two USB gadgets: **default** and **accessory**.
 When connecting to car headunit, it switches first to **default** then to **accessory**.
 During my development I found out that my car headunit doesn't need this switching.
 It is working fine connecting directly to **accessory** gadget.
 Moreover with this approach it is much faster and doesn't need to wait for USB events in dedicated _UEvent_ thread.
 As the result I decided to leave the old (legacy)
 code under this switch for compatibility with some headunits.<br>
 In short: if you have problems with USB connection try to enable the legacy mode.

-- `-c, --connect <CONNECT>`<br>
+- `connect`<br>
-By default without this switch the aa-proxy-rs is starting but it is only visible as a bluetooth dongle, to which you have to connect manually from your phone to
+By default without this option the aa-proxy-rs is starting but it is only visible as a bluetooth dongle, to which you have to connect manually from your phone to
 initiate AndroidAuto connection.
 If I am correct this was called `dongle mode` in `aawgd`.<br>
-If you provide `-c` switch without any additional address, then the daemon is trying to connect to known (paired?) bluetooth devices (phones) in a loop
+If you provide `connect` option with default `00:00:00:00:00:00` wildcard address, then the daemon is trying to connect to known (paired?) bluetooth devices (phones) in a loop
 (the **bluetoothd** have a cached list of recently connected devices in /var/lib/bluetooth).
 This is the default mode for `aawgd` for the time I am writing this.<br>
-If you provide `-c MAC_ADDRESS` where MAC_ADDRESS is the MAC of your phone (bluetooth), then the aa-proxy-rs will try to connect only to this specified device
+If you set this option to specific `MAC_ADDRESS` where MAC_ADDRESS is the MAC of your phone (bluetooth), then the aa-proxy-rs will try to connect only to this specified device
 in a loop (ignoring all **bluetoothd** cached devices).

 ## MITM mode